OctopusDeploy/docs/docs/deployment-process/project-triggers/automatic-release-creation.md

 position: 15
 ---

-In **Octopus 2.6** a feature was added called Automatic Release Creation primarily to support older versions of Team Foundation Server (TFS).

-If you are using **Octopus 3.4** or higher, please note that Automatic Release Creation moved into the Project Triggers sidebar, but still functions in exactly the same way (it's just accessed from a different menu in your project).

 :::success
 **Consider using a build server extension**
 We have extensions/plugins available for the most popular build servers.
 These extensions will help you [create packages](/docs/packaging-applications/index.md), [push those packages to the built-in repository](/docs/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository.md), create releases and deploy them to your environments: